forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 1. Edit and publish content
 2. Manage other users
 3. Manage billing/plan for the site
-4. Can manage the site settings
+4. Manage the site settings
-5. Can delete the site (this is irreversible)
+5. Delete the site (this is irreversible)

 ### Developer